Dental Treatment Abroad: Three Questions to Ask First

 2. How should a dental clinic abroad be evaluated?

-Once patients begin researching clinics abroad, the amount of information available online can quickly become overwhelming.
+Once UK patients begin researching clinics abroad, the amount of information available online can quickly become overwhelming.

 Many websites focus on: